- Climate Change Impact (Audubon) | +1.5°C - 33% Range Lost | +3.0°C - 22% Range Lost

 Description and life history

-The greater prairie chicken is a medium large bird about the size of a chicken that is part of the grouse family.
-Both males and females have similar feather colors and patterns—bars of dark brown and beige—across most of their body.
+The greater prairie-chicken is a medium-large bird about the size of a chicken that is part of the grouse family.
+Both males and females have similar feather colors and patterns—bars of dark brown and beige—across most of their bodies.
 They have a short rounded tail and relatively short wings for a prairie bird.
 Don’t let that trick you: they’re fast-flying.
 Males have a yellowish comb of feathers over their eyes.
 Oval yellowish, orange air sacs inflate from their neck during territorial dances.
 The long pointy pinnae feathers that rest alongside the neck, which can be raised like ears, further distinguish the males.

 Prairie chicken consume mostly seeds, grains, buds, leaves, berries, and fruits from the prairie or remote agricultural areas.
 Insects make up a large proportion of their diet during the spring and summer.
 Young chicks mostly consume insects, because of their high protein content.
 Natural predators of adult birds include red-tailed hawks and owls.
 Ground predators like foxes, coyotes and raccoons happily raid nests (if they can find them).